qbscarlie/DMN-Projects/README.md

 [waterparks-map](https://www.guidelive.com/take-the-kids/2016/05/24/find-best-water-parks-free-splash-pads-dallas-fort-worth): A map showing waterparks around the DFW area, their contact info, and what they offer.

+[skyline-map](http://interactives.dallasnews.com/embeds/2017/skyline-map/): A step through map of skyscrapers in Dallas over the decades.

+[coffee-map](http://interactives.dallasnews.com/embeds/2017/coffee-map/): A map showing coffee shops around the DFW area, their contact info, and what their hours are.

 ## divine-nine-embed
 This was a component of a feature story about the divine nine Greek chapters in Dallas and their history.
 I made this embeddable to show basic facts about all nine chapters, along with a picture and quote from each one.